pixelmatix/SmartMatrix/README.md

 The biggest feature in this new branch is Teensy 4 support, with the new SmartLED Shield for Teensy 4, [currently being launched on Crowd Supply](https://www.crowdsupply.com/pixelmatix/smartled-shield-for-teensy-4)

+Todo: add link to more distributors as they start selling SmartLED Shield for Teensy 4

 In the meantime you can use the prototype SmartLED Shield for Teensy 4 design in the extras/hardware folder, or the T4toT3Adapter design ([details here](https://community.pixelmatix.com/t/teensy-4-0-released/498/32?u=louis)) which can be plugged into a SmartLED Shield for Teensy 3.

 The V0 SmartLED Shield for Teensy 4 is close to the final version, the only significant change that is planned is the default settings of the APA102 jumpers, to use FlexIO pins 4/5 by default.
 (The T4toT3Adapter already uses pins 4/5 by default)